We recommend that you get the best license you qualify for!

 MPT's Captains License classes are USCG Approved, NO TEST AT THE USCG.

-The second level affords the student three additional days of classes and is USCG Approved for Master and Mate Licenses.
-The USCG does not require you to get a Six-Pack License before you get your Masters, so if you qualify, you can take the full 11 days and get your Master or Mates license!
-Most students do qualify for a Master or Mate license.
+The second level affords the student three additional days of classes and is USCG Approved for Master Licenses.
+The USCG does not require you to get a Six-Pack License before you get your Masters, so if you qualify, you can take the full 11 days and get your Master license!
 Please refer to the Qualifications section of this manual for more information or just ask one of the MPT student services representatives in the admissions office.
 The Masters level earns you the respect you have earned with years of boating experience as well as giving you the ability to serve on either inspected (7 or more passengers) or uninspected vessels as you choose.
 Another benefit is with the near coastal (offshore) route, with 6 pack you can go up to 100 miles offshore and with the Master you can go up to 200 miles offshore!

 This course is USCG Approved.
 No Tests at the Coast Guard.
 You will take written final exams administered at MPT at the end of the program.
 They include a selection of the topics covered in the course.
 We work with everyone until they pass!
 Do not worry.
 Class participation and study will get you through the exams.
 One of the bonuses of attending MPT's captains license classes is that we give every student the certification to operate a commercial assistance towing vessel - for free!
 The USCG authorizes Masters with this certification to operate assistance towing vessels of any size within their tonnage and Six-Packers to operate assistance towing vessels of up to 26 feet.